Youghiogheny River: Variant names

-Geography
+Course

-The Youghiogheny rises in northern West Virginia, in Preston County southeast of the town of Aurora and near Backbone Mountain.
-The headwaters are approximately 10 mi north of the headwaters of the North Branch of the Potomac River and pass through Silver Lake before flowing north-northeast into Garrett County, Maryland, then flowing north past Oakland and roughly parallel to the West Virginia border, separated by approximately 3 mi.
+The Youghiogheny rises in northern West Virginia, in Preston County southeast of Aurora and near Backbone Mountain.
+The headwaters are approximately 10 mi north of the headwaters of the North Branch Potomac River and pass through Silver Lake before flowing north-northeast into Garrett County, Maryland, then flowing north past Oakland and roughly parallel to the West Virginia border, separated by approximately 3 mi.
 The river enters southwestern Pennsylvania on the border between Fayette and Somerset counties.
 It flows northwest through a gap in Chestnut Ridge and then past Connellsville.
-It joins the Monongahela River from the southeast at McKeesport, southeast of Pittsburgh.
+It joins the Monongahela River from the southeast (right bank) at McKeesport.

 Just upstream from Confluence, Pennsylvania, approximately 6 mi north of the Pennsylvania border, the river is impounded by the 184 ft Youghiogheny Dam to form the Youghiogheny River Lake, a reservoir that stretches upstream into northern Maryland.
 The dam was completed in 1944 primarily for flood control.
 U.S. Route 40 crosses the Youghiogheny River Lake between Jockey Hollow on the Fayette County side and Somerfield on the Somerset County side.

 History

 In the colonial era and in the early United States, the valley of the river provided an important route of access through the mountains for settlers and military forces from Virginia to western Pennsylvania and the Ohio Country.
 In 1754, as a militia officer of the British Colony of Virginia, George Washington followed the river in an attempt to find a water route to Fort Duquesne, then held by the French.

 During the uncommonly severe winter of 1787-88, American pioneers to the Northwest Territory departed New England and cut trails westward through the mountains.
 At Sumrill's Ferry, present-day West Newton, Pennsylvania, on the Youghiogheny River, the men built flatboats which carried them down the Youghiogheny River to the Monongahela River, and then to the Ohio River, and onward to the Northwest Territory.

-The pioneer town of Somerfield, Pennsylvania, was inundated by the building of the Youghiogheny Dam.
+The pioneer town of Somerfield, Pennsylvania, was inundated by the building of the Youghiogheny Dam in 1943.
 Perryopolis in northern Fayette County, Pennsylvania, is the site of the George Washington Grist Mill.
 The Youghiogheny River Trail follows the river in southwestern Pennsylvania southeast of Connellsville.

 Coal mining became an important industry along the lower Youghiogheny River during the 19th century.
 At that time, the name was often spelled Yohoghany (or variants thereof), and during the 1860s and 1870s that spelling was used as the name of a post office near what is now Shaner in Westmoreland County.

-Fallingwater, designed by Frank Lloyd Wright, is located in the river valley southeast of Connellsville.